-- In Luke's Gospel, the conception and birth of Jesus are described in parallel with the conception and birth of John the Baptist.
-One important difference is that the announcement of the miraculous conception of John to elderly parents comes to his father, Zechariah, while the announcement of the conception of Jesus comes to his mother, Mary. - In Matthew's Gospel, it is Joseph who is the main protagonist, while Luke concentrates on Mary's role in cooperating in God's plan for the world. - Luke's Gospel pays a great deal of attention to the role that women play in the story of salvation. - Mary undertakes a journey from Nazareth in Galilee, in the north of Israel, to the hill country of Judah in the south.
+- In the Gospel of Luke, Jesus' conception and birth are described in parallel with John the Baptist's conception and birth.
+One important difference is that the announcement of John's miraculous conception to elderly parents came to his father, Zechariah, while the announcement of Jesus' conception came to his mother, Mary. - In the Gospel of Matthew, Joseph is the main protagonist; in the Gospel of Luke, the focus is on Mary's role in cooperating with God's plan for the world. - The Gospel of Luke strongly focuses on the role that women play in the story of salvation. - Mary undertakes a journey from Nazareth in Galilee, in the north of Israel, to the hill country of Judah, in the south of Israel.
 This is an extraordinary journey for a young pregnant woman of her time to undertake alone!